vc-abs/at/readMe.md

 * Rename this package to Auspicious Times.
 * Improve the accuracy of Tithi Calculations.
 * Try to depend on chart objects, rather than python datetime for weekday calculations.
+* Prefer numbers over strings for calculations.
+Have a translation layer at the tail to make things readable.
+This could be done as a part of performance improvements, post initial development.
+This could lead to moving some data dependent decisions to calculations.

 ## Notes
 * Some computations might be off by a few minutes.